dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 The analyzer produces this diagnostic when the string literal in an `import`, `export`, or `part` directive contains an interpolation.
-The resolution of the URIs in directives must happen before the declarations are compiled, so expressions can’t be  evaluated  while determining the values of the URIs.
+The resolution of the URIs in directives must happen before the declarations are compiled, so expressions can't be  evaluated  while determining the values of the URIs.

 #### Example